davidbolin/rSPDE/index.md

 where the variables `rtools` and `gcc` need to be changed if `Rtools` is not installed directly on `C:`, and `gcc`'s version might need to be changed depending on the version of `Rtools`.

-# Example
+# Example with rSPDE - INLA

-We will illustrate the `rSPDE` package with a kriging example.
+We will illustrate the `rSPDE` package with a kriging example using our `R-INLA` interface to `rSPDE`.

 The data consist of precipitation measurements from the Paraná region in Brazil and were provided by the Brazilian National Water Agency.
 The data were collected